rtarun9/rtarun9.github.io/content/blogs/async_copy.md

 To create and render a chunk, the following steps are required:

 (i) [CPU] : Any meshing algorithm. \
-(ii) [CPU] : Create the relavant GPU buffers (which typically includes two resources, one on a default heap and one on a upload heap (unless you use rebar). \
+(ii) [CPU] : Create the relavant GPU buffers (which typically includes two resources, one on a default heap and one on a upload heap (unless you use rebar)). \
-(iii) [CPU] : Copy the CPU side data into the uplaod buffer. \
+(iii) [CPU] : Copy the CPU side data to the upload buffer. \
 (iv) [GPU] : Execute a copy resource command so that data from the upload buffer is copied to the default buffer. \
 (v) [CPU] : Check if / wait till the data is ready in the default buffer. \
 (vi) [CPU] : Add chunk to the render list and render.

 If you naively load chunks, you are likely to run into a few problems since you can run the meshing algorithm only one chunk at a time, potentially causing the CPU to become a bottleneck if you want to create multiple chunks a frame.

 If you try to load multiple chunks per frame, while new chunks are being loaded, the entire application will start to lag, becoming nearly unusable.

 ## Multi-Threading the Chunk loading process
-Inorder to create multiple chunks a frame, you can launch multiple threads for each chunk.
-By doing so, the meshing process happens on a different thread for each chunk, which sill significantly reduce lag and enables you to load multiple chunks per frame.
+Inorder to create multiple chunks per frame, you can launch a thread for each chunk.
+By doing so, the meshing process happens on a different thread for each chunk, which significantly reduces lag and enables you to load multiple chunks per frame.

 I use std::future and std::async to simplify this process.
 When you want to call a function on a different thread that returns a value, you can use std::future.
 You can periodically check the status of the future using `std::future_status` to determine if the thread has finished execution and if you can retrive the actual function return value from the future.